decretist/Dissertation/Chapter1/chapter1.md

 Gratian does not deploy the proper Justinianic shades of meaning to the concepts of ownership and possession when discussing the issue of *restitutio in integrum* in the first-recension version of C.3, q.1, d.p.c.2.
-Instead, Gratian uses concepts and vocabulary that, Winroth argues, derive from pre-Justinianic Roman law sources such as the *Lex Romana Visigothorum*.[@winroth_making_2000, 148-151]
+Instead, he uses concepts and vocabulary that, Winroth argues, derive from pre-Justinianic Roman law sources such as the *Lex Romana Visigothorum*.[@winroth_making_2000, 148-151]